 "No, he is very proud of me and the company I have built.
 He’s an entrepreneur as well and he instilled that spirit in me.
 He wasn’t so sure about this particular idea at the beginning because it meant going up against huge conglomerates.
 Now, many years later, everyone has realized the potential of the "niche marketplace".
 Coffee, beer, bread, bagels, cookies, and such have all become popular niche products.
 No longer do people just buy Budweiser, Folgers, Wonder and Oreos.
 Now, there are hand-crafted alternatives to the familiar national brands that cost a little more, but are a lot higher in quality.
 More people are recognizing the value they are getting for paying just a little more."

 For the future, David promises more expansion.
 Along with the fast growing product line, Cougar Mountain Premium Cookie Dough, they have also expanded into working with large companies on private label cookies and cookie dough.
 Additionally, Cougar Mountain is also a turn-key cookie dough fundraising organizer for schools and other groups looking to raise money.
 David also believes more markets will carry the Cougar Mountain product line across the Western United States.
 He stresses, however, that product quality and customer satisfaction will remain the highest priorities.

-After almost 30 years of growth, it seems he stayed true to his initial mission: Cougar Mountain Premium Cookies are "The Best Cookies from the Northwest."
+After more than 30 years of growth, it seems he stayed true to his initial mission: Cougar Mountain Premium Cookies are "The Best Cookies from the Northwest."